Palate Expander Appliance

 - Expander braces or palate expander is also used in the treatment of crowding.
 If your orthodontist finds a situation where your child’s teeth does not have enough space in the upper jaws to accommodate the permanent teeth/ adult teeth, he or she might recommend the use of expander braces to widen the upper jaw to create necessary space for the developing teeth.

 - Expander braces are also required for impacted teeth.
-When a teeth or tooth which is yet to develop or erupted is blocked by other teeth or tooth, the orthodontist might use orthodontic expander to expand the upper jaw to create the space for the upcoming tooth or teeth.
+When a teeth or tooth which is yet to develop or erupted is blocked by other teeth or tooth, the orthodontist might use an orthodontic expander to expand the upper jaw to create the space for the upcoming tooth or teeth.

 How to find good orthodontist for expander teeth?